mekcherie/CS1.0-chatbot/README.md

 # CS1.0 Therapy Chatbot
- This aere what I implmented on my project
+ This are what I implmented on my project
 # chatbot

 ## Project name is Therapy chatbot